dtortosa/capstone_project/README.md

 More details and the implementation of these steps can found in the third ([`02b_data_preparation_twitter_sentiment_eur.ipynb`](/scripts/02b_data_preparation_twitter_sentiment_eur.ipynb)) and fourth notebooks ([`02c_data_preparation_twitter_sentiment_usd.ipynb`](/scripts/02c_data_preparation_twitter_sentiment_usd.ipynb)) for EUR and USD sentiment, respectively.

+### Modeling

+The EUR/USD exchange ratio, the EUR predictors and the Twitter sentiment predictors were all merged into one single dataset per date, including complete information for all the variables over the past **9 years**.
+I used this dataset to model the EUR/USD exchange rate of a given date as a function of the previous EUR pricing and twitter sentiment.

+#### Selection of the regressor

+Initially, I run multiple regressors that are recommend for this type of regression problem [Scikit learn flowchart](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html).
+I used cross validation by randomly splitting the data in multiple train-test sets with ShuffleSplit.
+Then I used `cross_val_score` to calculate the average R<sup>2</sup> across the test sets.
+I used models with all predictors, but also models with only EUR-pricing predictos and models with only Twitter sentiment data.
+This repeated across multiple regressors:

+- Lasso
+- Elastic-Net
+- Ridge
+- Supporting Vector Machines linear and non-linear
+- Random Forest
+- Extra Trees
+- Gradient Boost
+- Voting Regressor

+All these regressors were run with default parameters being Extra Trees the one showing the highest R<sup>2</sup> in the test set.
+Therefore, this regressor was used in subsequent analyses.

+I performed then a random grid search to find the best combination of hyperparameters.
+This was done separately for the full model (EUR pricing + Twitter sentiment), EUR-only model and Twitter-only model.
+The optimized models were tested in a different battery of training-test sets and finally applied to the whole dataset.
+Variable importance and observed vs. predicted EUR/USD exchange rate was visualized in the whole dataset.
+This was compared with the simplest model possible which assumes that the current EUR/USD exchange rate is equal to the exchange rate of the previous.

 ## Results

+The price of Euro seems to be very stable, it can change from 1.2 to 1.1 but with small steps.
+This can explains why the simplest model with just the previous EUR pricing without any modeling approach gets the highest predictive power (R<sup>2</sup> = 0.9968).
+Indeed, the predictor with the highest importance in all cases is the EUR pricing of the previous day.

+Extra Tree Regression models surpass this, being the full model the one with the highest R<sup>2</sup> in the whole dataset (0.999798).
+However, when using CV to calculate R<sup>2</sup>, predictive power is a lower in the full model compared to the simplest model (R<sup>2</sup> = 0.996617), although this full model is still above the EUR-only (difference equal or lower than 0.02%).
+Despite this, it is relevant the fact that, in general, models including Twitter information work better in general than the EUR-only model.
+In addition, Twitter-only models have an R<sup>2</sup> much above zero, supporting the predictive power of Twitter sentiment.

+Therefore, it could be relevant the consideration of expectations around a fiat currencies using Twitter, and it could be more relevant if the currency is less stable than the Euro.
+Note that here I considered Twitter sentiment of the previous 15 days, so it may be the case that rapid changes in the expectations around a less estable currency could be detected in twitter anticipating changes in the value of the currency.
+This approach could be included in pre-existing pipelines to predict EUR and other fiat currencies in order to improve prediction performance and increase the probabilities of more benefitial exchange rates.

+ADD PLOTS PREDICTIONS (final 3 models and simplest model) AND PREDICTOR IMPORTANce